Croatia, Greece, Turkey, the Amalfi Coast, the French Riviera — an honest guide to what each destination offers, and how to choose between them.

 Greece remains one of the best-value charter destinations in the Mediterranean for equivalent vessel quality.
 The sheer size of the charter fleet — one of the largest in the world — means strong availability across all vessel types and a competitive market that keeps prices reasonable.
 VAT on charter in Greece is 12% — slightly lower than Croatia and significantly lower than France.

-The Meltemi — a strong, dry northerly wind that blows across the Aegean in July and August — is the defining feature of Cyclades sailing.
-It creates fast, exhilarating conditions for experienced sailors and genuinely difficult conditions for those who are not.
+The Meltemi — a strong, dry northerly wind that blows across the Aegean in July and August — creates fast, exhilarating conditions for experienced sailors and genuinely difficult conditions for those who are not.
 If your group includes inexperienced sailors and you plan to sail the Cyclades in summer, factor in the Meltemi seriously before booking.

 Greece's island groups are spread across a large area.
 Moving between the Ionian, Cyclades, and Dodecanese within a single week is not realistic.
 Choose one region and explore it properly rather than trying to cover too much ground.
 Each area has enough anchorages, villages, and character to fill two weeks comfortably.